-Another manner in which our cooperative invests in agriculture and our rural communities is through the Farm Credit Knowledge Center.
+Another manner in which our cooperative invests in our rural communities is through the Farm Credit Knowledge Center.
 Funded by Farm Credit of the Virginias, the Farm Credit Knowledge Center offers education-based programming, events and resources to benefit our customer-owners and the greater agricultural community.
-Last year, the Knowledge Center delivered over 23 educational events, conducted both in-person and virtually, to more than 760 participants.
-Geared toward supporting young, beginning and small producers, the Launching Leaders Summit and Star Insights Forum were new events planned and hosted by the Farm Credit Knowledge Center in 2022.
-Additionally, the Knowledge Center's online offerings, which include farm management resources, ag business courses, educator resources and more, were leveraged by more than 7,900 users.
+In 2023, the Knowledge Center delivered over 31 educational events, conducted in-person and virtually, to more than 1,000 participants.
+These offerings included the Star Insights Series, Farm Management Institutes, Dairy Management Institutes, Launching Leaders Summit and more.
+The Knowledge Center continues to offer two separate monthly e-newsletters tailored for producers and educators.
+New in 2023, the Farm Credit Knowledge Center piloted transition planning dinner meetings.